buxiangqimingle233/BalancedCuckooFilter/README.md

 ## Plot figures

-We build a Jupyter Notebook script *plot.ipynb* to parse the result file and plots visualize fpr, load factors, overheads and average relocation steps.
+We build a Jupyter Notebook script *plot.ipynb* to parse the result file and visualize fpr, load factors, overheads and average relocation steps.